bwolatz/CSCI4900/Readme.md

 ## Usage.

-The Usage of this program to get the coordinates and jars to get the relationships and scan is dosmav /path/to/pom.xml
+The Usage of this program to get the coordinates and jars to get the relationships and scan is <br/>
+**dosmav /path/to/pom.xml**

 Used to generate a list of dependecies given a pom.xml and one command.
 This will be a "one-shot" method of genertaing said list, and it uses the program DoSOCS and the specification SPDX.